 DW3 was Wanyenze Steven, the Chairperson.
 He testified that he was woken up by Kutosi Patrick who reported to him the attack on Namasa.
-He proceeded to the scene with other people, including A1.
-He met the victim Namasa inside her house.
+He proceeded to the scene with other people, including Al. He met the victim Namasa inside her house.
 There were already many people.
-He observed that her hand was cut off; she was also cut on the shoulder and at the back.
+He observed that her hand was cut off, she was also cut on the shoulder and at the back.
 She reported to him that she did not recognize any of her assailants.
-But that she only heard the voices of A1 and A2, and Wanambwa.
-Since A1 was mentioned by Namasa, he immediately told him he was under arrest, and he handed him over to his Vice Chairperson who escorted him to police.
+But that she only heard the voices of Al and A2, and Wanambwa.
+Since Al was mentioned by Namasa, he immediately told him he was under arrest, and he handed him over to his Vice Chairperson who escorted him to the police.
 Namasa did not name any other person as her attacker.
 He assisted in taking Namasa to hospital.

-DW 3 was asked about people who were named by A2, and he confirmed that these were arrested soon after the attack on Namasa, as they had atone time quarreled with her.
+DW 3 was asked about people who were named by A2, and he confirmed that these were arrested soon after the attack on Namasa, as they had at one time quarreled with her.
 He told court that she had even quarreled with A1 and A2, plus Wanambwa.
 In cross-examination, he recalled that he recorded a statement at the police on 18/11/98, and that was the very morning after the attack.
-In that statement, he told the police that Namasa informed him that the people who attacked her included A1 and Wanambwa, and that A1 ordered Wanambwa to cut her.
+In that statement, he told the police that Namasa informed him that the people who attacked her included A1 and Wanambwa, and that Al ordered Wanambwa to cut her.

 In court, he denied those remarks, but that he was only told of voices.
 His statement to the police was admitted in evidence as PE3.
 DW3 admitted that he is related to the two accused persons.

-He also admitted that there was a long-standing grudge between A1 and Namasa, which he at one time attempted to settle, but Namasa objected doubting his impartiality on account of his relationship A1.
-She instead took the dispute for resolution before a Magistrate.
+He also admitted that there was a long-standing grudge between Al and Namasa, which he at one time attempted to settle, but Namasa objected doubting his impartiality on account of his relationship with Al. She instead took the dispute for resolution before a Magistrate.
 That was the defence case.

 The burden to prove a charge against an accused person lays on the prosecution.
 The Supreme Court held in Ojepan Ignatius vs. Uganda Cr.
 App.
 No. 25 of 1995 (unreported), that the onus was on the prosecution, as it is always on the prosecution in all criminal cases except a few statutory offences, to prove the guilt of the accused beyond any reasonable doubt.
-See also Adbul Ngobi vs. Uganda Cr.
+See also Abdu Ngobi vs. Uganda Cr.
 App.
 No 10 of 1991, (SC), (unreported).

-The offence of robbery as charged has three essential ingredients, which must be proven beyond reasonable doubt.
+The offence of robbery as charged has three essential ingredients, which must be proved by the prosecution beyond reasonable doubt.

-- a) That there was a theft, - b) That there was a threat to use a deadly weapon during, immediately before or after the theft, or causing death of grievous harm, and - c) That the accused persons participated in the theft.
+a) that there was a theft,

+- b) that there was use or threat to use a deadly weapon during, immediately before or after the theft, or causing death or grievous harm, and - c) that the accused persons participated in the theft.